 Winter Break Special Activities

 If your kids are off of school or the visiting cousins are bouncing off the walls, keep in mind that several Denver locations offer special activities during the winter break period.
 A favorite of ours is the Denver Art Museum (free for kids 18 and under!) which has TONS of hands-on activities set aside for those couple of weeks.
-The Denver Museum of Nature and Science was thinking ahead, too, and has dozens of hands-on workshops for kids of all ages both during the week and during weekends of winter break.
+The Denver Museum of Nature and Science was thinking ahead, too, and has hands-on workshops for kids of all ages during winter break.

 Find holiday activities and events in your neck of the woods.
 We’ve got the inside scoop on cities across North America.